Justin-Insight/mymindteam.com/content/test/adult/adult-autism-test.md

   heading: >-
     Find out if you have <span class="underline underline--primary">autism</span>.
-  body: Complete our brief questionnaire and we'll handle the rest\!&nbsp;
+  body: Complete our brief questionnaire, and we'll handle the rest\!&nbsp;
   button:
     enabled: true
     button_url: /get-started/